Bruce Weber (basketball): 2005–2012

 Despite losing three starters to the NBA, the Illini finished the 2005–06 season with a 26–7 record and reached the second round of the NCAA tournament.

 The 2006–07 season had a disappointing start, including the first three-game losing streak in Weber's tenure.
 However, the Illini rebounded to finish 23–11 and again qualify for the NCAA tournament.

 The 2007–08 season marked the first time during Weber's tenure that the Illini did not qualify for a postseason tournament, finishing the season with an overall record of 16–19, 5–13 in the Big Ten.

 The team improved markedly the following year, however, finishing 24–10, 11–7 in the Big Ten and returning to NCAA tournament.

 After a 10–0 start to the 2011–12 season, Weber's Illini went 7–15, finishing the season with a 17–15 record.

 On March 9, 2012, one day after the Illini lost its Big Ten tournament opening-round game to Iowa, Weber was relieved of his duties.
 During his nine-year tenure as Illinois coach, Weber amassed a Big Ten record of 89–64, and an overall record of 210–101.
-His overall win percentage with Illinois (67.5%) stands as second only to Bill Self in the modern era.
-His 210 wins are the third-most in school history, behind only Lou Henson and Harry Combes.
+At the time of his firing, his overall win percentage with Illinois (67.5%) stood as second only to Bill Self in the modern era and his 210 wins were the third-most in school history, behind only Lou Henson and Harry Combes.